 John remembered one of Roger's favourite jokes to break the ice whenever he stepped foot on the set of a new Bond film:

 "Morning, OK — everyone who had it off last night: smile"

-We're not sure if his record of directing five Bond films will ever be beaten, but John admitted that his time and the rest of the "old guard's" time was probably up had Timothy stayed on for a third in the early 1990s.
+We're not sure if his record of directing five Bond films will ever be beaten.
+John admitted his and the rest of the "old guard's" time was probably up had Timothy stayed on for a third in the early 1990s.

-John was an absolute delight to meet, fascinating to listen to, and so down-to-earth.
-It was a surreal experience — yet John sitting there in his slippers offering us tea to put us at ease, and any butterflies in our tummies swiftly flew away.
+John was a delight to meet, fascinating to listen to and so down-to-earth.
+It was a surreal experience.
+Yet John sitting there in his slippers, offering us tea to put us at ease.
 He and his wife Janine could not have made Jonny, Ben, Kirsty and myself more welcome.

-Thank you for talking to us, John, and thank you for your colossal contribution to the series, which is etched into filmmaking history, and continues to bring so much joy to millions of people around the world.
+Thank you for talking to us, John, and for your colossal contribution to the series, which is etched into filmmaking history.
+You continue to bring so much joy to millions of people around the world.

-So sit back, enjoy For Bond Fans Only in conversation with John Glen, and watch out for any pigeons, monkeys or cats that wish to startle you.
+So sit back and enjoy For Bond Fans Only in conversation with John Glen.
+Watch out for pigeons, monkeys or cats who wish to startle you.

-If you enjoyed For Bond Fans Only in conversation with John Glen, please could you spare a couple of spare minutes and a bit of loose change to donate to For Bond Fans Only's chosen charity: Saint Francis Hospice?
+If you enjoyed For Bond Fans Only in Conversation with John Glen, please spare a bit of loose change to donate to For Bond Fans Only's chosen charity for 2019: Saint Francis Hospice?

-With only 28% of its running costs coming from the NHS, the Hospice needs to find £21,000 a day to simply survive.
+With only 28% of its running costs from the NHS, the Hospice must find £21,000 a day to survive.

 You can donate to this incredible cause here.